DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Related Work

 \subsection{Deformable CNNs and Vision Transformers.}

 \textbf{Deformable CNNs.} CNNs have achieved milestone contributions in many domains.
-Deformable ConvNets~\citep{deformablecnn2017,defcnn_2019} harness the enriched modeling capability of CNNs~\citep{yang2020sognet} via deformable convolution and deformable spatial locations.
-Deformable ConvNets is the first to achieve competitive results in vision tasks ($e.g.,$ object detection and semantic segmentation, $etc.$) using deformable convolution.
-Deformable convolution can attend to flexible spatial locations conditioned with offset on input images.
-Thus, the deformable concept is introduced into Transformer via deformed points.
-Deformable transformers~\citep{deformableDetr,deformatten2022} attend to a small set of crucial sampling points around a reference and capture more informative features. \citep{deformatten2022} develop a deformable self-attention module to address concerns with the use of dense and sparse attention in vision tasks and introduces the deformable attention Transformer as a general backbone model for both image classification and dense prediction tasks.
+Deformable ConvNets~\cite{deformablecnn2017,defcnn_2019} harness the enriched modeling capability of CNNs via deformable convolution and deformable spatial locations.
+A deformable convolution dynamically attends to flexible spatial locations conditioned on learned offsets, enabling more expressive feature modeling.
+Inspired by this idea, deformable attention~\cite{deformableDetr} extends the concept to Transformers by attending to a sparse set of informative sampling points, efficiently capturing local-to-global dependencies.
 CNNs are widely used for MTL, and recent works have proposed various CNN-based architectures to learn shared features across tasks.
-UberNet~\citep{kokkinos2017cnn_MTL} is proposed to train in an end-to-end manner a unified CNN architecture to solve multiple vision tasks.
-NDDR-CNN~\citep{NDDR-CNN_2019} introduces a CNN structure, neural discriminative dimensionality reduction, for multi-task learning, which enables automatic feature fusing at every layer and is formulated by combining existing CNN components in a novel way with clear mathematical interpretability.
-In addition, MTI-Net~\citep{Mti-net_2020} proposes MTL architecture for multi-task learning, which models task interactions at multiple scales through a multi-scale multi-modal distillation unit, feature propagation module, and feature aggregation unit to produce refined task features and improve performance on dense prediction tasks.
+UberNet~\cite{kokkinos2017cnn_MTL} is proposed to train in an end-to-end manner a unified CNN architecture to solve multiple vision tasks.
+NDDR-CNN~\cite{NDDR-CNN_2019} introduces a CNN structure, neural discriminative dimensionality reduction, for multi-task learning, which enables automatic feature fusing at every layer and is formulated by combining existing CNN components in a novel way with clear mathematical interpretability.
+In addition, MTI-Net~\cite{Mti-net_2020} proposes a MTL method, which models task interactions at multiple scales through a multi-scale multi-modal distillation unit, feature propagation module, and feature aggregation unit to produce refined task features and improve performance on dense prediction tasks.
 Previous CNN-based MTL methods utilize plain convolution to capture the task's local information from the input feature.
-However, these methods may not exploit the global information available for each task.
-In our method, we improve the transformer by replacing the self-attention variables (\textit{i.e., query, key}, and \textit{value}) with the deformable features as query, key, and value tokens.
-Our method performs deformable convolution over the input feature, which contains informative features for each task.
+However, conventional CNN-based MTL models mainly rely on local receptive fields and insufficiently exploit global context.
+In contrast, our approach replaces the self-attention variables (query, key, and value) in Transformers with deformable feature tensors, integrating the flexibility of deformable convolutions with the global reasoning ability of Transformers.